Neshama1/develop-kde-org/docs/packaging/android/googleplay/adding-to-google-play.md

 I have generated the key on the machine the signing service runs on.
 If you generate the key yourself then you have to ask our [system administrators](https://community.kde.org/Sysadmin) to upload the keystore file and the file with the password to this machine.

-\{{< alert title="Note" color="info" >\}} For the releases of KTrip published in our F-Droid repositories we use a different signing key which is also used to sign almost all other apps published in our F-Droid repositories.
+{% hint style="info" %}Note For the releases of KTrip published in our F-Droid repositories we use a different signing key which is also used to sign almost all other apps published in our F-Droid repositories.
 We decided not to upload this key to Google Play.
-The minor drawback is that one cannot update a KTrip installed from F-Droid with a KTrip from Google Play and vice versa. \{{< /alert >\}}
+The minor drawback is that one cannot update a KTrip installed from F-Droid with a KTrip from Google Play and vice versa. {% endhint %}

 #### Uploading the Signing Key to Google Play